Browse the course topics below.

 Turning Point

-In the figure below, C is only the turning point[Please not that A and B is not Turning point] in which
+In the figure below, C is only the turning point[Please note that A and B is not turning point] in which

-If the second derivative of a function changes sign, the graph of the function will switch from concave down to concave up, or vice versa.
-A point where this occurs is called an inflection point.
+A point where the second derivative of a function changes sign, the graph of the function will switch from concave down to concave up, or vice versa, is called an inflection point.
 Assuming the second derivative is continuous, it must take a value of zero at any inflection point, although not every point where the second derivative is zero is necessarily a point of inflection.

 At this point, the concavity changes from upward to downward or vice-versa.